francoisjacquet/rosariosis/README.md

 License
 -------

-RosarioSIS is "free" software released under the GNU General Public License version 2.
+RosarioSIS is "free" software released under the [GNU General Public License version 2](LICENSE).
-A copy of this license is included in the 'LICENSE' file part of this distribution, and can also be found online at http://www.gnu.org/licenses/old-licenses/gpl-2.0.html.
 You MUST read and agree to the terms of this license prior to installing RosarioSIS.

 Documentation
 -------------

-For installation directions, please refer to the [INSTALL.md](https://github.com/francoisjacquet/rosariosis/blob/mobile/INSTALL.md) file part of this distribution.
+For installation directions, please refer to the [INSTALL.md](INSTALL.md) file part of this distribution.

 [Quick Setup Guide](https://github.com/francoisjacquet/rosariosis/wiki/Quick-Setup-Guide)